 1. Learn to cook or bake

-From huevos rancheros to chicken pot pie, there’s always a new recipe that you can use to learn or develop some new skills.
+Cooking can also give you a greater sense of control over what you’re putting into your body, which can help you to follow a healthy diet.
+From huevos rancheros to chicken pot pie, there’s always a new recipe that you can use to learn some new skills.

 Take an online cooking class

-And if you’re interested in taking part in an online cooking or baking course, why not have a browse of the courses we have available on our website?
+If you’re interested in taking an online cooking or baking course, why not browse the courses we have available on our website?
 From whole food and vegan cooking to cake baking and decorating diplomas, these courses are a great way to expand your knowledge and skills.

 2. Learn to organise your home

-If you spend a lot of time at home, it can be helpful to declutter and organise your surroundings in a way that allows you to keep a clear mind and feel less overwhelmed.
+If you spend a lot of time at home, it can be helpful to declutter and organise your surroundings in a way that allows you to keep a clear mind.

 For example, if you can never find anything in your wardrobe and things fall out every time you open it, this can make you far more likely to avoid your wardrobe altogether.
 And before you know it, it’s 2pm and you’re still sitting in your pyjamas!
 The more organised we are, the less likely we’ll be to procrastinate.

 Organising your living space can also help to pass the time, and seeing the results of your work can give you a sense of satisfaction.
-You could also take before and after photos of any particularly disorganised rooms or spaces, so you can see what you’ve achieved.
+You could also take before and after photos of any particularly disorganised rooms or spaces, so you can see what you’ve achieved at the end.

 Organising consultant Marie Kondo has a great Netflix series, Tidying Up with Marie Kondo, which shows people how to let go of the things they no longer need, so they can feel happier and freer.

-If you’re someone who tends to hoard or finds sentimental value in absolutely everything, this could be a great show for you.
+If you’re someone who tends to hoard or finds sentimental value in everything, this could be a great watch for you.

-Her tips are now used by ‘Mrs Hinchers’ around the country, who say that they now see cleaning in a whole new way.
-It’s worth checking out the Mrs Hinch Cleaning Tips group on Facebook, where over half a million people share cleaning tips and tricks inspired by Mrs Hinch herself.
+Her tips are used by ‘Mrs Hinchers’ around the country, who say that they now see cleaning in a whole new way.
+It’s worth checking out the Mrs Hinch Cleaning Tips group on Facebook, where over one and a half million people share cleaning tips and tricks inspired by Mrs Hinch herself.

 Take an online organising and decluttering course

-On the learning section of our website, you’ll find a wide variety of decluttering courses, including Udemy’s How to Declutter & Organize Any Space and The International Skills Academy’s Decluttering Your Home Masterclass.
+On the learning section of our website, you’ll find a wide variety of decluttering courses, including Udemy’s How to Declutter & Organize Any Space and The International Open Academy’s Decluttering Your Home Masterclass.